mpolinowski/node_express_git/README.md

         });
     });

-    return bookRouter;
 }
-module.exports = router; /* the router has to be exported to be available for require in app.js */
+module.exports = bookRouter; /* the bookRouter has to be exported to be available for require in app.js */
 ```

 **app.js**